Canada Deemed Disposition on Death in 2026: How the Flat 50% Capital Gains Inclusion Rate Sets the Tax Bill on a $1.2M Ontario Investment Portfolio

 The income tax is the largest cost, but Ontario's estate administration tax adds to the bill.
 The $1.2M non-registered portfolio passes through the estate (no beneficiary designation on a non-registered account — those require a will).
 Ontario probate fees are $0 on the first $50,000 and $15 per $1,000 (1.5%) above that.

-The $47,000 additional tax exists because $550,000 of capital gain was included at 66.67% instead of 50%.
+The $185,000 tax bill exists because $800,000 of capital gain crystallized on a single return.
 Three strategies could have reduced or eliminated this exposure — each with different prerequisites and trade-offs.

 Strategy 1: Spousal Rollover (Section 70(6))

 If Margaret had a surviving spouse or common-law partner, section 70(6) would roll the portfolio to the spouse at Margaret's $400,000 adjusted cost base — no deemed disposition, no capital gain, $0 tax today.
 The gain is deferred to the surviving spouse's death (or sale).
 This is the most powerful deferral tool in the Income Tax Act.
 It is automatic unless the executor elects out.
 Margaret was widowed — this option was not available.
-That is exactly why the $47,000 gap hit her estate in full.
+That is exactly why the full $185,000 hit her estate in 2026.

 The spousal rollover doesn't eliminate the tax — it defers it.
 The surviving spouse inherits the $400,000 cost base.
 When they eventually sell or die, the full gain is taxed at whatever inclusion rate applies then.
 But deferral has value: the tax-free growth during the deferral period, the possibility of the surviving spouse being in a lower bracket, and the chance to use the graduated rate estate on the second death.